 In the new process, KYC policies defined by the firm’s senior risk professionals are expressed in a new form, one that is readily understood by KYC professionals and by regulators, but also codified as a set of instructions to program a software robot.
 As well as automating tasks, this approach ensures that a KYC policy can be defined once and consistently enforced for every new customer.
 Additionally, policies are easy to amend, so the firm can respond with agility as regulations change,

 The work of Customer Due Diligence requires a KYC analyst to download information from multiple sources, compare facts on companies, shareholders and beneficial owners gleaned from each source and build an understanding that is comprehensive, consistent and accurate.
 This can be difficult, as each new information source requires the analysts to reassess and re-document their understanding.
-In the new process, RPA automates this work by extracting information in real time from multiple sources via APIs, and then analyses and merges multiple instances of the same legal entity (people and companies) represented in different data sources.
+In the new process, IPA automates this work by extracting information in real time from multiple sources via APIs, and then analyzes and merges multiple instances of the same legal entity (people and companies) represented in different data sources.
 Automation of this activity alone lifts the productivity of KYC analysts as due diligence work that previously consumed many hours is completed in just minutes by a software robot.

 Professor of Economics, David Autor observes “tasks that cannot be substituted by automation are generally complemented by it” and “productivity improvements in one set of tasks almost necessarily increase the economic value of the remaining tasks”.
 These effects can be seen in where automation of the activity of of Customer Due Diligence greatly simplifies the following activity when a KYC professional uses experience and judgment to assess risk and assign a risk score.
 Automated Customer Due Diligence creates an interactive chart that presents a consolidated view of a company, its subsidiaries, its parents, all directors and ultimate beneficial owners; this chart serves as an invaluable aid to all downstream activities within the process and other work requiring an understanding of a customer.